Ezinnem/RestAPI/README.md

 ## See the demo

-You can view the demo on the browser
+You can view the demo on the browser.